ventilate-schools/ventilate-schools.github.io/grading.md

 ## Grade 0 (very poor)

 * Fresh Air Ventilation: No mechanical ventilation or HVAC system.
 No windows or sealed windows that cannot be opened.
+* Permanently closed windows aids temperature control but with a high cost of increased airborne disease transmission.
 * Recirculation Air Cleaning/Filtering: No air filters or air cleaning mechanisms.
 * PM2.5 Measurement: No PM2.5 monitoring.
 * CO2 Monitoring (VOC or NDIR): No constant CO2 monitoring - maybe a unit is carried from room to room for spot checks.